 A wet vent system can use its airflow to help move debris accumulating in the drain pipe, stopping it before it creates a blockage.
 It can also make things easier when you do need to clear a clog in your bathroom sink.

 - Provide adequate air flow to remote pipes

-You need to vent your plumbing pipe.
+You need to vent your plumbing pipe, and provide air gaps in plumbing where required.
 A wet vent system gets the job done in areas you couldn’t access easily using a dry vent system.
 Without proper ventilation, sewer gas may manage to find its way back into the house.
 You may also get a gurgling sound coming from your bathroom sink, indicating negative pressure.

 Homeowners can choose to use an air admittance valve (AAV) in some situations, but it won’t work as well as a wet vent.

 - Vent multiple fixtures at once, which can save you time and money